pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * global
 * victims

-## topic:  female rights advocacy verbs
+## topic  female rights advocacy verbs
 * seek
 * have
 * be